kalliste/seL4-c89/C89-PROJECT.md

   `Arch_setMRs_fault` both dropped parameters on the floor and lacked explicit return statements once the attribute shims collapsed.
-Casting the unused arguments to `(void)` and adding explicit return values lets the pedantic C90 build move past the fault wrappers and into the benchmark stubs, where the generated translation unit for `src/arch/x86/benchmark/benchmark.c` now reduces to an empty file and is rejected under `-Wpedantic`.
+Casting the unused arguments to `(void)` and adding explicit return values lets the pedantic C90 build move past the fault wrappers.

 ### Key Diagnostic Themes
 1. **C99 integer literals**: The generated capability helpers and several x86